 High school students: Are you interested in animals and the environment?
 Do you enjoy teaching others?
 The ZooTeens program offers you an opportunity to work with the public while gaining conservation education experience.

-Each summer, over 300 high school students gain real-world work experience at the zoo: caring for animals, presenting to groups and working with children at zoo camps.
+Each summer high school students gain real-world work experience at the zoo: sharing animal info and conservation stories, presenting to groups and working with children at zoo camps.
 Some ZooTeens work one summer; other high-schoolers return every year.

 Who can be a ZooTeen?